-11 In what circumstances does antitrust law apply to agent-principal agreements in which an undertaking agrees to perform certain services on a supplier's behalf for a commission payment?
+In what circumstances does antitrust law on vertical restraints apply to agent-principal agreements in which an undertaking agrees to perform certain services on a supplier's behalf for a commission payment?

 In general, the chapter I prohibition will not apply to any agreement between a 'principal' and its 'genuine agent' (ie, one who bears no substantial financial risk in respect of the transactions in which it acts as agent) insofar as the agreement relates to contracts negotiated or concluded by the agent for its principal.
-In this regard, the application of the chapter I prohibition tracks that of article 81 (see EU chapter).
+In this regard, the application of the chapter I prohibition is similar to that of article 101 (see EU chapter).
+In a 2002 case involving a complaint alleging resale price maintenance by Vodafone Ltd in relation to pre-pay mobile phone vouchers, the director general of telecommunications found that the agreements in question were not agency agreements because, inter alia, the risk of loss or damage was borne by the buyers.